eofitg/ChatSpammer/README.md

 `forge-1.8.9`

-Allows you to repeatedly send (spam) your last chat message using a customizable hotkey.
+Allows you to repeatedly send (spam) your last chat message by using a customizable hotkey.

 ## Settings